glFusion/searcher/README.md

 is supported, and requires manually running "makeindex.php" from the plugin directory.

+## Configuration
+### Main Settings
+#### Minimum Word Length to Consider
+Enter the minimum number of letters to be considered a "word".
+Words with less than this number of letters will not be added to the index.

+#### Results to show per page
+Enter the number of search results to show on each page.

+#### Length of excerpt to display
+Enter the number of words to display in the excerpt on the search results page.

+#### Maximum occurrences of a term to count
+Enter the maximum number of times that a single word or phrase will be counted in a page when calculating the weights.
+This is to keep some pages which may have many occurrences of a single word from always appearing at the top of the search results, outweighing other pages that may be more relevant.

+### Weighting
+Different weights can be assigned to words that appear in different fields.
+For example, you might want to give a higher weight, or priority, to search terms that appear in the title than in the content or author name.

+Higher weights will cause the articles to float higher in the search results.

 ## Service functions
 Service functions are called as ```PLG_invokeService('searcher', function, $args, $output, $svc_msg);``` At this time the $output and $svc_msg variables are not used.